awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.md

 + Amazon RDS for MariaDB version 10\.2\.21 and higher 10\.2 versions
 + Amazon RDS for MySQL version 5\.7\.22 and higher 5\.7 versions, and version 5\.6\.41 and higher 5\.6 versions
 + Amazon RDS for Microsoft SQL Server \(all versions except SQL Server 2008\)
-+ Amazon RDS for PostgreSQL version 10
++ Amazon RDS for PostgreSQL version 10 and 11
 + Amazon RDS for Oracle \(all versions\)

 **Note**